spencertipping/tau/README.md

 + [ ] Create initial fabric (with realtime scheduling)
   + [ ] Drive rendering with fabric events
   + [ ] Async inbound XCB events

-## Compilation model
-`tau` is more of a meta-language than a language, in that the first stage is to compile operator definitions (which are parser specs and C++ backing code) into an executable that can then parse its input and construct the dataflow graph.
-We might have a three-stage process:

-1. Perl to compile the C++ image
-2. That image consumes 2D ASCII source and produces another image
-3. That image supports graphical programming and a more complex file structure

 ## Architecture?